muhamedfarish/neuroatck/README.md

 > **Map functionality.
 Trace the attack surface.**

-NeuroAtck is an AI-assisted Chrome extension for **web application reconnaissance and security test planning**.
+NeuroAtck is an AI assisted Chrome extension for **web application reconnaissance and security test planning**.

 It analyzes the current web page, creates a structured snapshot of the observed application, sends the data to a selected AI provider, and maps the application into: